albeva/expr-solver/README.md

 ## How It Works

-The library implements a type-safe compiler pipeline using Rust's type system:
+Classic compiler pipeline with type-safe state transitions:

 ```
-Source → Lexer → Parser → AST → Compiler → Program<Compiled>
+Input → Lexer → Parser → Compiler → Program<Compiled>
-                                                     ↓ link(SymTable)
+                                           ↓ link
-                                            Program<Linked> → VM → Result
+                                    Program<Linked> → Execute
 ```

-1. **Lexer** - Tokenizes the input string into operators, numbers, and identifiers
-2. **Parser** - Uses operator precedence climbing to build an Abstract Syntax Tree (AST)
-3. **Compiler** - Single-pass compilation: generates bytecode and collects symbol metadata
-4. **Linker** - Validates symbols exist in the symbol table and remaps indices
-5. **Virtual Machine** - Executes the bytecode on a stack-based VM

-**Type-State Pattern**: The `Program` type uses Rust's type system to enforce the correct pipeline order at compile time:
+The `Program` type uses Rust's type system to enforce correct usage at compile time.
+You cannot execute an unlinked program, and you cannot link a program twice.
-- `Program<Compiled>` - Bytecode generated, not yet linked
-- `Program<Linked>` - Linked with symbol table, ready to execute

-This architecture allows for:
-- Compile-time safety: cannot execute an unlinked program
-- Separating compilation from execution
-- Compiling expressions once and running them multiple times with different symbol tables
-- Serializing compiled bytecode to disk for later use

 ## Usage